Mentorship Programme FAQs

 How will I meet with my Mentor?

 As Mentors and Mentees are unlikely to be living in the same geographical location, most Mentor-Mentee interactions are likely to take place via virtual meetings.
 Mentees can expect to have 12 monthly virtual meetings with their Mentor over the course of the year.
-In accordance with COVID-related travel restrictions, towards the end of the Mentorship year, we hope that all Mentees will have the opportunity to spend a month in-person with their Mentor at a location agreed during the year.
+In accordance with COVID-related travel restrictions, towards the end of the Mentorship year, we hope that all Mentees will have the opportunity to spend a 2-week in-person with their Mentor at a location agreed during the year.

 What will I get out of the Mentorship Programme?

 If you are selected for the programme, over the 12-month period, Mentees will have the opportunity to attend monthly virtual personal development meetings with their Mentor.
 They will also follow a webinar curriculum with other Mentees from the same cohort, to develop and enhance their leadership and professional skills (click here for more details on the Mentorship Curriculum).
-There will also be the chance for a one-month placement where the Mentee will join their Mentor for an in-person skills development placement.
-GLODERM will cover the costs of the one-month in person experience, through a generous gift from CeraVe.
+There will also be the chance for a 2-weeks in-person placement where the Mentee will join their Mentor for an in-person skills development placement.
+GLODERM will cover the costs of the 2-weeks in person experience, through a generous gift from CeraVe.

 The Programme will ensure a series of networking opportunities, including where possible the attendance of an international dermatology conference, also covered as part of your participation in the program.
 Finally, by joining the GLODERM Mentorship Programme, Mentees will have the chance to become a part of a fantastic lifelong global health dermatology community!